traitecoevo/stateliner/README.md

 Example of using [stateline](https://github.com/NICTA/stateline).

+## Setting up docker

-If you're using a mac or windows, all docker commands require that you have `docker-machine` (or `boot2docker`) set appropriately.
+The work-flow described below uses docker containers.
+If you're using a mac or windows, all docker commands require that you have `docker-machine` (or `boot2docker`) installed and set appropriately.
 A comprehensive guide can be found [here](http://docs.docker.com/mac/started/), but usually something like

 ```
 docker-machine start default